ashiskb/mllab/README.md

 ## Add new publications

 All publications from the lab are located in `publications.md`.
 Please upload new publication on your own!

+## Acknowledgements

+Thanks to Prof. Konrad Kording for the [Jekyll site template](http://kordinglab.com).